pixelshaded/MVC-Express/README.md

 MVC-Express
 ============

-The project name has changed to json-api-framework to better represent the functionality (i.e. no views).
+The project name has changed to node-jfk.

 [node-jfk](https://github.com/pixelshaded/node-jfk)